 Your camper's medical safety is of utmost importance to us.
-Two Registered Nurses are on site each week, in addition to the two EMTs we have on full-time staff.
-All medications are distributed by an RN.
+Two Registered Nurses are on site each week who will manage your child's medications while at camp.
 Summer staff are CPR and First Aid Certified.
-Our camp has an infirmary on site and is in within 30 minutes of a hospital.
+Our camp has an infirmary on site and is within 30 minutes of a hospital.

 If you have additional questions or concerns about your camper’s medical care, email us at email@example.com.

 The most important place to communicate about your camper’s medical needs is the camper’s health form.
 This form is due March 15th and is available on your Campintouch account.

 To protect the safety of all campers from having access to meds, all medications must be kept in the infirmary.
 This applies to both campers and staff.
 Exceptions are made for rescue inhalers, diabetic supplies, and epi-pens.
 These will be carried by your camper's counselor at all times.

 Please leave "as needed" over the counter medications at home (ex. tylenol, advil) for the week.
 We’re well stocked with everything they might need!
 See a full list of the medication we keep on hand at the bottom of this guide.